 Apò mēkhanḗs theós.
 LogicKo.
 100th Meme Keys.
+Top 100 Speeches of the 20th Century by Rank.
 The secret to creativity, intelligence and scientific thinking: Being able to make connections.
 10.3K Flares Filament.io 10.3K Flares × When we shared this image from the @buffer Twitter account recently, it got me thinking.

 Brain-Based Teaching degree programs at Nova Southeastern University.
 They have written several books, including Five Big Ideas for Effective Teaching: Connecting Mind, Brain, and Education Research to Classroom Practice.
 Students who succeed academically often rely on being able to think effectively and independently in order to take charge of their learning.
 These students have mastered fundamental but crucial skills such as keeping their workspace organized, completing tasks on schedule, making a plan for learning, monitoring their learning path, and recognizing when it might be useful to change course.

 They do not need to rely on their teacher as much as others who depend on more guidance to initiate learning tasks and monitor their progress.
 Magic and Mystery, Chaos and Complexity.
 Paradox My dictionary says a paradox is a seemingly absurd or contradictory statement even if it is well founded.